BerniMGZ/Salesforce_Migration/readme.md

 *Excel File*:

-After processing, an Excel file named Results1000.xlsx will be generated at /Users/bernat.morros/Desktop/Salesforce Migration/.
+After processing, an Excel file named [your_name].xlsx will be generated at /Users/bernat.morros/Desktop/Salesforce Migration/.

--  Columns in the Excel file:
+Columns in the Excel file:

 -  Filename: The name of the processed file.